lorenzosinisi/livechat/README.md

 ---

 **Note:** The great https://twitter.com/sean_moriarity initially started this project ❤️ and it's a fork so the credit for a lot of this being possible goes to him, the Bumblebee team, and the entire Elixir team!

+**Another note** This README was initially written by ChatGPT from OpenAI instead LOL